harleengulati03/COMS20011_2022/labs/README.md

 # COMS20011_2020 Labs

 The labs are all Jupyter Notebooks.
-Please get set up with them as soon as possible: I've left Lab 1 up to allow you to test.

 There are two basic options: remotely logging in to a lab machine or locally installing Python (not supported).